With ClickUp's Github integration, users can associate Github commits, branches, and pull requests with ClickUp tasks. This allows users to:

 Automatically associating Github activity in ClickUp

-Add the ClickUp task ID in any part of the commit message with a hashtag in front of it.
+Add the ClickUp task ID in any part of the commit, pull request, or branch title with a hashtag in front of it.

 Manually associating Github Activity